-Mississippi ranks third in the nation for tornadoes.
-In 2018, 68 tornadoes touched down in the Magnolia State, but thankfully, there were no fatalities.
+- Tornadoes: Mississippi ranks third in the nation for tornadoes.
+In 2018, 68 tornadoes touched down in the Magnolia State.
 Unfortunately, tornadoes frequently plague Mississippi, leaving piles of rubble in their wake and increasing the financial risk insurers must shoulder.

-Mississippi’s Gulf Coast faces even graver threats, hurricanes and tropical storms.
-In 2017, Hurricane Harvey pummeled the Gulf coast causing an estimated $18.4 to $20.4 billion in property damages in six states, including Mississippi.
+- Hurricanes: Mississippi’s Gulf Coast also faces the threat of hurricanes.
+In 2017, Hurricane Harvey pummeled the Gulf coast causing an estimated $18.4 to $20.4 billion in property damages in six states.
+Mississippi was one of those states.

 Most Mississippi homeowners insurance companies offer optional extra coverages that some homeowners find valuable.
 These add-ons help fill in the gaps that standard policies do not cover.

-- Business property coverage: If you have a home office, the limits of your standard policy might not offer enough protection for expensive items such as computers, so you might want to consider this optional coverage.
+- Business property coverage: If you have a home office, there may be an additional consideration for your policy.
+The limits of the standard home insurance policy might not offer enough protection.
+That is where business property coverage can help provide insurance for expensive items such as computers.

 - Flood insurance: Standard policies do not cover flood damage.
-You can purchase a policy through the National Flood Insurance Program with help from your insurer.
+Some providers offer this coverage directly as an additional endorsement.
+Otherwise, you can purchase a policy through the National Flood Insurance Program.

 - Identity theft protection: Fraudulent credit card use and identity theft are rampant.
 Insurers offer various levels of identity theft coverage.
 Some policies only help pay expenses related to restoring your identity, while others offer credit monitoring.

 - Valuable items coverage: Standard policies limit the amount of a claim for certain types of personal property, like fine art, firearms and jewelry.
-So, if you own an expensive wedding ring, you might consider adding valuable items coverage to protect it.
+So, if you own an expensive wedding ring, the average policy may not be enough.
+You might consider adding valuable items coverage to protect it.

 Frequently asked questions